 SIOUX FALLS, S.D.
 (KELO) — Here is a look at the day’s top stories as of 4 p.m. on Monday.

-There were 26 new COVID-19 cases were reported on Monday according to the South Dakota Department of Health.
+Three new COVID-19 deaths were reported as active cases decreased according to Monday’s update from the state Department of Health.